DONGChuan/DONGChuan.github.io/_posts/2016-05-29-Android-DragViewHelper.md

 > sensitive here means how sensitive the helper should be about detecting the start of a drag.
 Larger values are more sensitive.
 1.0f is normal.

 {% highlight java %}
-mDraggerHelper = ViewDragHelper.create(this, 1.0f, new ViewDragHelper.Callback() { // some callbacks})
+mDraggerHelper = ViewDragHelper.create(this, 1.0f, new ViewDragHelper.Callback() {
+        // some callbacks
+    })
 {% endhighlight %}

 ## Create Callbacks

 [ViewDragHelper.Callback](https://developer.android.com/reference/android/support/v4/widget/ViewDragHelper.Callback.html)  has many public methods to override.
 Some important ones:

-* `tryCaptureView(View child, int pointerId)` - Called when the user touches a view in the viewgroup.
+* `tryCaptureView(View child, int pointerId)` - Called when user touches a view in the viewgroup.
 Should return true if the user is permitted to drag the given view with the indicated pointer.
 * `clampViewPositionVertical(View child, int top, int dy)` - Restrict the motion of the dragged child view along the vertical axis.
 * `clampViewPositionHorizontal(View child, int left, int dx)`  - Restrict the motion of the dragged child view along the horizontal axis.
 * `getViewVerticalDragRange(View child)` - Returns range of vertical motion in pixels.
 Views cannot move vertically when it returns 0.